 Dear professional colleague,

 I’m writing this open letter to you so that you understand a little about how I operate and what I expect from you, and of course to invite you to pick up the phone and ring me whenever you like.
-I have a dedicated phone for this work on (07548)397903.
 Like you, I’m not always available to take a call.